purvasingh96/AI-for-Trading/Term 1/Theorey & Quizes/7. Stocks, Indices and Funds/Readme.md

 ### Hedge Funds

+* Hedging refers to entering into a transaction in order to reduce exposure to price fluctuations by buying derivatives such as futures, options
 * High Net Worth or Institutions (Pension Funds)
 * Long and Short positions
 * Trade Derivatives (Options, Futures)